Jumpsuit

-History of a jumpsuit
+History of the jumpsuit

-A jumpsuit is a one-piece dress which fits slim and covers the arms and legs.
+A jumpsuit is a one-piece outfit which fits slim and covers the arms and legs.
 Its history goes back to 1919.
 It was created as a functional garment for parachutists to jump from planes.
 The boiler suit and dungarees were also used for a similar purpose.

 Amongst the three utility wear garments (jumpsuits, boiler suits and dungarees) jumpsuits were the first one to become fashion wear.
 The reason was its slimmer cut.

 In the 1930s, fashion designer Elsa Schiaparelli began designing jumpsuits for women.
 Her designs were the talk of the town but were worn by only a few.

 Then came the sporty styles by the American designer Vera Maxwell in the mid-1940s.
 It was popular but was a novelty item.

 During the Second World War, jumpsuits were worn by women for their usefulness.

 In the 1950s, American designers like Bonnie Cashin started designing evening jumpsuits.
 But it was another decade before jumpsuits became popular as day and evening wear.
 The jumpsuit first appeared in Vogue in September 1964.
 Guy Laroche wore a brown jersey jumpsuit paired with a sealskin jacket and it was photographed by Irving Penn.
 It became a popular trend within a few months and two “moon shot”-style jumpsuits in white jerseys featured as Vogue patterns in January 1965.

 The late 1960s and 1970s were very important years for the jumpsuit.
-They were made as sportswear, in leather one-pieces and also as embellished designs for evening.
+They were made as sportswear, in leather one-pieces, and also as embellished designs for evening.
 Jumpsuits found a place in every designer's designs.
 In the 1970s jumpsuit was a unisex outfit.
-Cher and Elvis wore some stylish jumpsuits during their stage performances.
-The famous American designer Geoffrey Beene called the jumpsuit “the ballgown of the next century”.
-But it became out of fashion for the next decade.
+Cher and Elvis wore stylish jumpsuits during their stage performances.
+Famous American designer Geoffrey Beene called the jumpsuit “the ballgown of the next century”, but it became out of fashion for the next decade.
 Nicolas Ghesquière tried to bring it back in 2002 by designing it in different fabrics and patterns.
-Updated jumpsuit again gained popularity.
-And thus the style was relaunched.
-Easy to wear, versatile and a little bit feisty, the jumpsuit can be called a modern wardrobe staple.
+The updated jumpsuit again gained popularity, and thus the style was relaunched.